openenglishbible/Open-English-Bible/README.md

 final-usfm/
 The final generated usfm.
 This is probably what you want if you want to use the OEB's usfm files.

-sources/
+source/
-These are the source English translations we are working from.
+These are the source files we are working from.
+They are USFM files with a layer of markup to handle variations.

-staging/
-These are altered usfm files.

-patches/
-These are changes to be automatically applied by build.py to the files in staging, and then copied to final-usfm
+scratch/
+These are various support documents such as books not yet fit for the development version.

 build.py
-The python 2.x script to do the patching.
+The python 2.x script which creates a set of USFM files from the usfm.db files

+build-standard.sh
+Shell script which builds the two main sets of USFM files in final-usfm/us and final-usfm/cth